egberts/vim-nftables/doc/vimscript-syntax.md

 * PEG, Ford \[2004\]
 * Marpa:R2 SLIF-DSL
 * JANET
-* Pointlander GO Peg
+* Pointlander GO PEG
 * Python PEG
 * Arepeggio PEG
 * textX
 * DHParser DSL
 * bncf
+* textMate (e.g., JetBrain platform, macos editor)

+I wrote one tool to help the identification of a [DSL grammar file](https://github.com/egberts/filetype-ebnf-grammars).

-So far, nobody uses ABNF, but there are lots of EBNF variants out there.
+There are lots of EBNF variants out there, but ABNF remains not a practical constructor.

-SCOPING
+Vimscript SCOPING
 =======
-Through the use of VimL `contains=` attribute of its `syntax` declarator, scoping of grammars can be enforced.
+Through the use of vimscript `contains=` attribute of its `syntax` declarator, scoping of grammars can be enforced.

 APPROACHES
 ====